 - Three-layer laminate with BMW climate membrane; wind and waterproof, highly breathable

-- NP2 protectors at back, shoulders, elbows, hips, and knees (sleeplessly adjustable)
+- NP2 protectors at the back, shoulders, elbows, hips, and knees (sleeplessly adjustable)

 - Leather pads at the insides of the knees for a firm grip on the fuel tank sides when riding off-road

 - Discreet Branding with only one embossed leather badge on the jacket and a little BMW Button on the trousers.

 Great, if I ride my other motorbikes.

 Externally waterproof, no internal Liner needed.
 This was why I considered a switch from my previous riding gear.
 An included Waterproof Storm hood keeps the weather out.
 Eliminating rain, cold, and drafts going down your neck.
 The jacket and trousers have a wrap-around zipper and weather belt for comfort and to keep the cold out.
 The suit is excellent in any weather, and regulating the temperature is done via the BMW Climat Membrane Technology.
-When it gets hot, the material reacts making the texture more porous and letting the heat and sweat pass through from the inside out and Air from the outside in.
+When it gets hot, the material reacts, making the texture more porous and letting the heat and sweat pass through from the inside out and Air from the outside in.
 Never leaving water penetrating the fabric from the outside.

 How does it wear?

 In cold weather, the pores close and become water and windproof.
 Keeping you warm and dry.
-For ample ventilation, there are thirteen zippered vents in total on this suite.
-On the jacket, there are four big vents on the jacket that are easy to adjust and will not inflate your jacket if used correctly.
+For ample ventilation, there are thirteen zippered vents in total in this suite.
+There are four big vents on the jacket that are easy to adjust and will not inflate your jacket if used correctly.
 The front of the jacket also has an additional mesh zipper allowing you to keep the jacket open when riding.
-There are also 2 vents in each arm, pushing the Air out of the vent on the back.
+There are also two vents in each arm, pushing the Air out of the vent on the back.
 In the trousers, you have another four large vents to regulate the airflow.